Get information about the SROP for students on this page, including what to expect, key dates, and lots of advice on preparing your application.

 - Identify as Black, Indigenous, or other Person of Colour (BIPOC)

-- Currently enrolled in a bachelor’s degree program at an undergraduate university and will have completed 16 semester-long classes in a relevant field by the first day of the SROP
+- Currently enrolled in a bachelor’s degree program at an undergraduate university and will have completed 16 semester-long classes in a relevant field by the first day of the SROP.
+In short, we are targeting undergraduates who are at least halfway finished with their university degree programs.

-- Interested in applying to graduate school in psychology, management, or neuroscience in Fall 2021 or Fall 2022
+- Interested in applying to PhD/doctoral programs in Psychology, Management, or Neuroscience in Fall 2022 or Fall 2023.

 What to Expect

-The biggest part of the SROP is a small research project in the social sciences that SROP Students conduct in collaboration with a faculty mentor over the course of 8 weeks, from June 7 to July 30, 2021.
-Check out the faculty mentors and possible research projects.
+The biggest part of the SROP is a small research project that SROP Students conduct in collaboration with a faculty mentor over the course of 8 weeks, from June 6 to July 29, 2022.
+Check out the exciting Faculty Research Projects for Summer 2022!

 The remainder of the SROP is spent on other aspects of graduate admissions preparation and professional development, including an integrated Graduate Records Examination (GRE) Preparation Course and presentations at a virtual conference.